 You can also make the most of specific membership rule options to unlock pages as members complete content or watch certain videos.
 That way, you’re not overwhelming your members with too much content and you can having people move through at their own pace.

-You can also configure access rules anytime after you’ve created membership levels, because with AccessAlly everything is tag based.
+You can configure access rules anytime after you’ve created membership levels, because with AccessAlly everything is tag based.
 That means you can apply more tags or remove tags to edit access for specific members or to change pages’ permissions down the line.

 You also have full control over the membership URLs you use because AccessAlly uses the default WordPress pages and posts functionality to stop your membership site content.